- 6.56K views

-Scottish history and culture is definitely a huge draw for the tourists, but there are a number of modern attractions you should not miss out on either - including outdoor music festivals, world-renowned restaurants and more.
+Scottish history and culture are definitely a huge draw for the tourists, but there are a number of modern attractions you should not miss out on either—including outdoor music festivals, world-renowned restaurants, and more.

-You must be extremely excited to plan your Scottish vacation, but before you go, you need to know what the best time to visit Scotland is.
+You must be extremely excited to plan your trip to Scotland, but before you go, you need to know what the best time to visit Scotland is.
 The country is cloud-cast for major parts of the year, but every season has its own specialties that you must not miss.

 - Best time to visit: May – June, September – October

 - All seasons: May – June (spring), July – August (summer), September – October (fall), November – April (winter)

 - The best time to visit Scotland is in spring (May – June), and fall (September – October).
 This is when the weather is most likely to be dry, and pleasant.